 You may wear contact lenses to improve your vision because of one of the following refractive errors:

 However, these thin, transparent plastic disks pose certain health risks, especially when you wear them overnight.

-You are recommended not to leave contact lenses in because oxygen does not reach your eyes efficiently.
+You shouldn't leave contacts in overnight because oxygen does not reach your eyes efficiently.
 When this happens, cells in the cornea go into a state of hypoxia (low oxygen).
 A low-oxygen environment also promotes bacterial growth.

 This primary cause and other physiological reasons could increase your likelihood of developing an eye infection.
 If severe enough, the infection could even lead to permanent vision loss.

 When you sleep in any type of contact lenses, your risk of microbial keratitis (a severe corneal infection) increases by 6 to 8 times.

 When you sleep in contacts, you don’t let your eyes breathe properly.
 In other words, oxygen does not fully reach the surface of the eye because of the contact lenses.

 When this happens, your eye can grow more blood vessels, and you can experience redness and irritation.
 You can also have other problems with the cornea.

 Contact lens wearers may find that removing contact lenses becomes more difficult because of dryness.
 In these cases, you are recommended to use contact lens rewetting eye drops before taking out the lenses.
 Doing this will help prevent damage to the corneal surface.

 Best Overall: Warby Parker